doctorandrewbrown/bridgendphysics/README.md

 * Navigation

-* Header with CTA - This is a banner section announcing the business title and a tagline summing up the essentials of the service.
-This section also includes a CTA button linking to the contact form.
+* Header with CTA - This is a hero section announcing the business title and a tagline summing up the essentials of the service.
+This section also includes a CTA button linking to the contact details section.
 * Testimonials - Social proof in the form of testimonials from happy clients was considered to be crucial content for this type of business.
 Therefore this section was placed near the page top.
 * About - This section gives information on the qualifications and experience of the site-owner, geographical area covered and subjects offered
 * Key features - one-to-one, online, hybrid.
 This section uses the design convention of icons to highlight features.